 Attendance at practice the day before a meet is absolutely mandatory.
 If an athlete does not show up to practice the day before a meet (excused OR unexcused), he or she will be removed from the line-up of that meet.
 In addition, athletes must attend school the day of a meet.

 In order for athletes to be eligible for a meet, they must attend a minimum of 10 practices as per NYSPHSAA rules.
 In order to prepare the body for running a 3.1-mile race, we believe that successful cross country athletes require much more than just 10 practices.
 For this reason, athletes must attend 85% or more of practices during “pre-season” in order to participate in the first meet.

 Dual meets are held on weekdays (Tues or Wed) throughout the season.
 All athletes will be running the full 3.0 or 3.1-mile course for dual meets.
 Invitational meets are typically held on Saturdays.
 At invitational meets, freshmen will run a shorter course (usually 1.5 miles).
-Junior Varsity runners will run either the full 3.1-mile course or a shorter 2.5-mile course.
+Junior Varsity runners will run either the full 3.1-mile course or a modified course.
 Our top 7 runners will compete in the Varsity race at invitational meets.
 Top 7 runners are determined each week by the results from dual meets and performance/attendance at practices.
-Not all runners may be invited to participate in invitational meets (based on qualifying times, performance at dual meets, and the number of spaces available).
+Not all runners may be invited to participate in all invitational meets (based on qualifying times, performance at dual meets, and the number of spaces available).

 If you are placed in a lineup to compete, and you do not show up on the day of a meet, you will be dismissed from the team (exceptions include medical with a doctor’s note or family emergencies).

 Practices will be held outside throughout the fall sports season.
 Because of the varying weather conditions, athletes are encouraged to pack a wide variety of clothing.
 Look at the forecast and